NACER Community Newsletter

 Spectrum is offering free Wi-Fi and broadband access up to 100 MBPS to any household with K-12 and/or college students that doesn’t already have Spectrum.
 Installation fees will be waived for these households, and anyone wishing to enroll will need to call 1-844-488-8395.

 Comcast is expanding a service they already offer for low-income families called Internet Essentials.
 The service, which is normally $9.95 a month, will be free for new customers for 60 days and is 25 MBPS.
 People hoping to sign up for the services can call 1-855-846-8376 for English and 1-855-765-6995 for Spanish.

 Our vertical team AVID Specialist, Anita Nuñez has developed resources for teachers to use for online learning.
 She's also hosting weekly chats with teachers to share ideas and stories.
 Barrington elementary hosted a virtual learning professional development session for their teachers to practice some of these strategies!

 Communities in Schools

-While students are not physically in school, CIS remains dedicated to their well-being and continued learning.
-The CIS team is committed to doing everything in its power to support students and families and connect them to needed resources and services.
-During school closures, the CIS team is providing the following supports:
+While students are not physically in school, we remain dedicated to their well-being and continued learning.
+Our CIS team is adapting to this ever-changing situation, and we are committed to doing everything in our power to support students and families and connect them to needed resources and services.
+In addition, our program staff are providing support and resources to faculty as well, through mindfulness moments in faculty meetings, hosting restorative circles for staff, and providing wellness opportunities.
+During school closures, our team will be working remotely.
+We are currently providing the following supports during school closures: